Category Archives: Judy Garland

 Grade: A

-This film is so embedded in people’s minds that it can be tough to look at from an objective point of view.
-I fondly recall watching this gem annually as it aired on television each holiday season- traditionally around Thanksgiving if memory serves.
+This film is so deeply embedded in people’s minds that it can be challenging to examine it objectively.
+I fondly recall watching this gem annually as it aired on television each holiday season—traditionally around Thanksgiving if memory serves.

 It’s a marvel from start to finish and masterfully artistic.
 How creative to show the first portion in black and white with dusty muted colors, not to mention the astounding twister sequence- done using a stocking.

-Then, we are introduced to a magical world filled with luscious colors and art direction still mind-blowing in depth.
+Then, we are introduced to a magical world filled with luscious colors and mind-blowing depth of art direction.
 Munchkin-land, Glinda the Good Witch, and Emerald City are beautiful, lavish, and treats.

 Who does not become teary-eyed during Judy Garland’s rendition of “Somewhere Over the Rainbow”?
 The poignancy is becoming given the tragic (yet successful) life the star would lead.

-Margaret Hamilton as The Wicked Witch/Elmira Gulch is delicious in her nastiness.
-As she mocks Dorothy, who whimpers in tears while missing Auntie Em, she almost sneers at the camera.
+Margaret Hamilton’s performance as the Wicked Witch/Elmira Gulch is deliciously nastiness.
+She almost sneers at the camera as she mocks Dorothy, who whimpers in tears while missing Auntie Em.
 One can tell she had a ball with this role.

 And The Wizard of Oz is not simply a pop culture hit- it has merit and creativity.
-The special effects hold up tremendously well and were simplistic back then, no CGI in those days, but many ways better than the CGI of today.
+The special effects hold up tremendously well and were simplistic back then.
+There was no CGI in those days, but many ways better than today’s CGI.

 Audiences of all ages must see this film at least once, preferably on Blu-Ray.
-Judy Garland, later a tragic, troubled, lost figure, captured an innocence that was so sadly lost through the years.
+Judy Garland, later a tragic, troubled, and lost figure, captures an innocence that has been sadly lost through the years.

-All of the characters (The Cowardly Lion, Scarecrow, and Tin Man) are perfectly cast and are uniquely created without being too over-the-top.
+The characters (The Cowardly Lion, Scarecrow, and Tin Man) are perfectly cast and uniquely created without being too over-the-top.

 Oscar Nominations: 1 win-Outstanding Production, Best Song-“Over the Rainbow” (won), Best Art Direction, Best Special Effects